Suns vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 06)

 Phoenix vs. New York Prediction (AI)

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every facet between the Suns and Knicks and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Suns and Knicks and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most focused on the growing weight emotional bettors often put on Phoenix’s strength factors between a Suns team going up against a possibly tired Knicks team.
-In reality, the true game analytics might reflect a moderate lean against one Vegas line in particular.
+The Algorithm has been most fixated on the linear correlation of emphasis human bettors tend to put on Phoenix’s strength factors between a Suns team going up against a possibly rested Knicks team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.